-chitecture, we enable software pipelining and try different levels of unrolling.
-Finally, we rename function (-r) and file (-0) and store the result.
+Optimization.
+Listing 4 shows the command line optimizing our sqmag base implementation for Cortex-M55 and Cortex-M85.
+After choosing target architecture and microarchitecture, we enable software pipelining and try different levels of unrolling.
+Finally, we rename function (-r) and file $(-\circ)$ and store the result.